 The Records Office at Virginia Western maintains records on each student attending, or who has attended, the College.
-These records are kept for at least three years and contain the following:
+A record of the student's grades and courses taken will be permanently maintained in an electronic format.
+A student's file will be maintained during the student's enrollment in the college, but will be destroyed after the student has not been in attendance for at least three years.
+The students file may contain the following: